 12. Disclosure outside New Zealand: This is a new principle which we'll look at below

 13. Unique identifiers: Only assign a unique identifier to an individual if you need to for operational functions.
-Don't use the same unique identifier as another agency.
+Don't use the same unique identifier as another covered entity.

 Complying with all these principles is essential whenever collecting, storing, or otherwise using New Zealand residents' personal information.